khakhalin/notes/keywords/pandas.md

 # Open questions

-* What's the recommended way to filter only some rows from a dataframe, based on their values?
-Most SQL-like?
-Are we supposed to use logical indexing, or are there methods that are recommended, either coz they are faster, or more user-transparent?
 * There's still some controversy with creating filtered dataframes using `query` (see below).
 I found a way to make it work correctly, and without warnings, but I still don't understand why the warnings appeared in the first place, and how adding `.copy()` happened to fix it.

 # Creation and basic IO